David Bowie: Acting career

 In addition to music, Bowie took acting roles throughout his career, appearing in over 30 films, television shows and theatrical productions.
 His acting career was "productively selective", largely eschewing starring roles for cameos and supporting parts; he once described his film career as "splashing in the kids' pool".
 He mostly chose projects with arthouse directors that he felt were outside the Hollywood mainstream, commenting in 2000: "One cameo for Scorsese to me brings so much more satisfaction than, say, a James Bond."
 Critics have believed that, had he not chosen to pursue music, he could have found great success as an actor.
 Others have felt that, while his screen presence was singular, his best contributions to film were the use of his songs in films such as Lost Highway, A Knight's Tale, The Life Aquatic with Steve Zissou and Inglourious Basterds.

-1960s and 1970s

 Bowie's acting career predated his commercial breakthrough as a musician.
-His first film was a short fourteen-minute black-and-white film called The Image, shot in September 1967.
-Concerning a ghostly boy who emerges from a troubled artist's painting to haunt him, Bowie later called the film "awful".
-From December 1967 to March 1968, Bowie acted in mime Lindsay Kemp's theatrical production Pierrot in Turquoise, during which he performed several songs from his self-titled debut album.
-The production was later adapted into the 1970 television film The Looking Glass Murders.
-In late January 1968, Bowie filmed a walk-on role for the BBC drama series Theatre 625 that aired in May.
-He also appeared as a walk-on extra in the 1969 film adaptation of Leslie Thomas's 1966 comic novel The Virgin Soldiers.

-Bowie's first major film role was in Nicolas Roeg's The Man Who Fell to Earth, in which he portrayed Thomas Jerome Newton, an alien from a dying planet.
-The actor's severe cocaine addiction at the time left him in such a fragile state of mind that he barely understood the film; he later said in 1993: "My one snapshot of that film is not having to act.
-Just being me as I was, was perfectly adequate for the role.
-I wasn't of this earth at that particular time."
-Bowie's role was particularly singled out for praise by film critics both on release and in later decades; Pegg argues it stands as Bowie's most significant role.
-In 1978, Bowie had a starring role in Just a Gigolo, directed by David Hemmings, portraying Prussian officer Paul von Przygodski, who, returning from World War I, discovers life has changed and becomes a gigolo employed by a Baroness, playing by Marlene Dietrich.
+After appearing in several minor roles in the 1960s, his first major film role was in Nicolas Roeg's The Man Who Fell to Earth (1976), in which he portrayed the alien Thomas Jerome Newton.
+Bowie's severe cocaine addiction at the time left him in such a fragile state of mind that he barely understood the film.
+Nevertheless, he received critical praise for his performance.
+It is generally regarded as one of his most significant roles.
+In 1978, Bowie starred in David Hemmings's Just a Gigolo, alongside Marlene Dietrich.
 The film was a critical and commercial failure, and Bowie expressed disappointment in the finished product.